Mihai-P/yii2-core/README.md

 Yii::setAlias('theme', dirname(dirname(__DIR__)) . '/vendor/tez/yii2-brain-theme');
 ```

+### Note

+I have done this by keeping a copy of the modified file in deploy/ as above.

 Define the frontend-url in backend/config/params.php and/or backend/config/params-local.php.
 This is for the file picker preview.
 Change to match your domain
 ```php
 return [